retest/docs/docs/recheck-web/introduction/usage.md

 For a basic introduction on how ***recheck*** works, please visit the [Usage](../../recheck/introduction/usage.md) page.

-However, ***recheck-web*** provides some additional features besides that, which build upon the above checking.
+However, ***recheck-web*** also provides some additional features building upon the above capabilities.

 ## Best Practices